Aquaphor: History

-Aquaphor is launched globally by Beiersdorf affiliates in 25 other countries.

-2013: Aquaphor achieved the Good Housekeeping Seal.
+In 1982, the product was sold directly to consumers for the first time.
+The formulation was expanded in 1991 with the launch of "Advanced Therapy Healing Ointment", an addition to the original ointment.
+Beiersdorf further expanded the brand in the early 2000s, introducing baby products in 2003 and a lip repair line in 2011.
+In 2012, the brand launched globally in 25 other countries.
+In 2013, Aquaphor achieved the Good Housekeeping Seal.

 Properties and ingredients

-In a study funded by Aquaphor's parent company, it was found that their "Healing Ointment" product was associated with (but did not cause) decreased redness around the wound but did not in any way perform better than other products clinically.
+In a study funded by Aquaphor's parent company, it was found that their "Healing Ointment" product was associated with (but did not cause) decreased redness around the wound but did not perform better than other products clinically.

 Aquaphor is not comedogenic and does not contain any fragrances, preservatives, or dyes.

 Unlike Vaseline (100% petrolatum), which is occlusive, Aquaphor (41% petrolatum) claims to form a semi-occlusive barrier on the skin.
-If correct, this in theory should enable the transmission of water and oxygen, which is important for wound healing and the formation of a protective moist healing environment.
+This theoretically enables the transmission of water and oxygen, which is important for wound healing and the formation of a protective moist healing environment.
 However, no studies have been conducted using this brand to test these healing claims.